mayank-bharwal/Breaking-Bad/README.md

 # Breaking Bad Python Platformer Game

 Welcome to the Breaking Bad Python Platformer Game!
-This game is a simple platformer where you control a character through various obstacles and collect coins.
-Be careful of the hazards, and try to collect as many coins as possible to increase your score!
+This game is a simple platformer where you control a character through various obstacles and collects crystal meth.
+Be careful of the hazards, and try to collect as many crystals as possible to increase your score!

 ![Image description](intro.jpg)